Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Adding nodes
 ============

-Adding nodes is done by executing the command provided by the ``docker swarm join-token`` commands above on the node that you are about to add.
+Adding nodes is done by executing the command suggested by the ``docker swarm join-token`` on the node that you are about to add.
 For example, let's add our second docker machine (``vm2``) to the cluster as a manager:

 .. code-block:: bash